-ForgeFX Simulations is honored to be a simulator developer for Vermeer Corporation, a manufacturer of industrial and agricultural equipment.
+ForgeFX Simulations is honored to be a training simulator developer for Vermeer Corporation, a manufacturer of industrial and agricultural equipment.
 Vermeer is a privately held company that distributes products globally.
 Vermeer serves the construction, landscaping, environmental, excavation, and forage markets domestically and internationally.
-ForgeFX developed this horizontal directional drill (HDD) simulator for Vermeer and their customers to allow operators to conduct virtual drill training.
+ForgeFX Simulations developed this horizontal directional drill (HDD) simulator for Vermeer and their customers to allow operators to conduct safe and cost-effective virtual drill training.

 Vermeer HDD Simulator